Caprese Skewers

 We respect your privacy.
 Unsubscribe at any time.

-In fact, the only cooking you have to do is to reduce that balsamic vinegar.
-In fact, this step is totally optional, though I highly recommend it.
+The only cooking you have to do is to reduce balsamic vinegar to make a balsamic glaze.
+In fact, this step is totally optional because you can purchase that at the store.

-I meaaaaaaan… there’s something fun about skewering a tomato and the mozzarella and cheese and basil and bread together.
-And there’s something satisfying about seeing the work you did, lined up all pretty for your guests, when all is said and done.
+There’s something fun about skewering a tomato with the mozzarella, a fresh basil leaf and crusty bread.
+And there’s something satisfying about seeing the work you did, lined up all pretty for your guests.

 And while I might not have had a ton of guests to enjoy these skewers with me when I made and photographed them, I can assure you that they were gobbled up just as quickly as if there had been multiple hungry partygoers.